Posted on Wednesday, June 5th, 2024 at 9:00 am

 Step 3: The Detention Hearing

 What is a detention hearing?
-It confirms whether the juvenile will be held in detention before the adjudicatory hearing, which serves as the “trial” in a juvenile case.
+It confirms whether the juvenile will be detained before the adjudicatory hearing, which serves as the “trial” in a juvenile case.
 During this hearing, evidence such as the arrest report may be brought to demonstrate why detention is necessary.

 It is standard for the juvenile to have a lawyer present during this hearing to help them understand their legal options and argue on their behalf.
 However, in some cases, the juvenile can choose to represent themself.
 When a juvenile wants to waive their right to an attorney, the court may dismiss this waiver for several reasons, including:

 When will the juvenile detention hearing happen?
-Rule 7(F)(1) of the Ohio Rules of Juvenile Procedure states that the detention hearing must occur within 72 hours of detention or the next court day, whichever is earlier.
+Rule 7(F)(1) of the Ohio Rules of Juvenile Procedure states that it must occur within 72 hours of detention or the next court day, whichever is earlier.

 If the juvenile’s parents or guardian did not receive notice of the hearing and did not attend or waive their attendance, they can file for a rehearing.
-The rehearing must occur within 72 hours of the motion being filed with the court.
+The rehearing must occur within 72 hours of filing the motion with the court.

 Step 4: The Adjudicatory Hearing